JosephKJ/merlin/README.md

 # Meta-Consolidation for Continual Learning

-We herein share the code to replicate all experiments with Split MNIST dataset.
+We herein share the code to replicate experiments with Split MNIST dataset.

 #### Usage